getsentry/rfcs/text/0078-escalating-issues.md

 Allow customers to mark issues as archived-until-escalating.
 Issues marked as such will not be shown in the issue stream.
 When an issue starts escalating we will mark the issue as escalating and allow it to show up again in the issue stream (similar to when issues go from ignored to unignored or from resolved to unresolved).
 This work removes the need of doing mental math to set an “Ignore until X count is reached” to clear the For Review tab.

+This is a simpler version of the original tech spec.
+You can read the original tech spec in [here](https://www.notion.so/sentry/Tech-Spec-Escalating-issues-4e8cad11598f4c779407ca50bbe33e14?pvs=4) (internal link).

 ## Motivation

 It makes it easier for customers to move known issues out of the Issue Stream without loosing the ability of becoming aware when the issue starts getting worse.